Camson Bio Technologies Ltd.

-Your Directors take immense pleasure in presenting their 21st Annual Reporton the business and operations together with the Audited Financial Statements of theCompany for the year ended 31st March 2019.
+Your Directors take immense pleasure in presenting their 25th Annual Reporton the business and operations together with the Audited Financial Statements of theCompany for the year ended 31st March 2019.

 Financial and Operational Review:

 The Company has not transferred any amount to the General Reserves.

 Term Loan and Working Capital: